Nighttime Person Re-Identification via Collaborative Enhancement Network with Multi-domain Learning: Introduction

-To address these challenges, we introduce the Collaborative Enhancement Network (CENet) that integrates ReID and relighting networks in parallel, as depicted in Figure~\ref{figure:motivation_fig} (c).
-This parallel structure design mitigates the impact of relighting image quality on the ReID model, and the designed multi-level feature interaction achieves effective collaborative modeling in ReID and re-illumination networks.
-CENet comprises three primary components: a shared encoder, a relighting subnet, and a ReID subnet.
+To address these challenges, we propose the Collaborative Enhancement Network (CENet) that integrates ReID and relighting networks in parallel, as depicted in Figure~\ref{figure:motivation_fig} (c).
+Such parallel structure design mitigates the impact of relighting image quality on ReID models, and also allows the multilevel feature interaction for effective collaborative modeling between ReID and relighting networks.
+The effective interaction between two heterogeneous tasks (relighting task and ReID task) is key to building collaborative enhancement.
+To this end, we propose a multilevel feature interaction scheme.
+In the low-level features, we adopt the current widely accepted shared-parameter design~\cite{wu2024asymmetric,he2024efficient} to achieve collaborative enhancement among low-level features.
+In high-level features, we innovatively design a feature distillation technique to achieve collaborative enhancement among high-level features while mitigating the impact on task-specific information.
+By incorporating feature interactions at both low and high levels, we fully exploit the collaboration between these two tasks.
+In particular, CENet comprises three primary components, including a shared encoder, a relighting subnet, and a ReID subnet.
 These components collaborate to learn lighting-enhanced features for both relighting and ReID tasks.
-Benefiting from relighting task-driven, the shared encoder can extract lighting-enhanced features from nighttime images, which helps to enhance the low-level ReID feature.
-Furthermore, feature distillation scheme distills lighting information from the decoder features of the relighting subnet to guide feature learning in the ReID subnet.
+Driven by relighting task, the shared encoder can extract lighting-enhanced features from nighttime images, which helps to enhance the low-level ReID features.
+In addition, to further utilize the lighting-enhanced features, a brightness feature distillation scheme is introduced from the relighting subnet to the ReID subnet to improve the high-level feature representations of ReID task.